maxludden/supergene-v2/books/book10/md/chapter-3160.md

 After thinking about it, he departed the God of Wealth Temple.
 He went straight to the Feng family’s castle.

-“San Mu, are you OK?”
+“San Mu, are you okay?”
 When Feng Yin Yin saw Han Sen return, she worriedly looked at him.

 She and Bao’er had seen Han Sen be burned by a black flame.
 She was worried, so she stayed in the garden waiting for him to return.